jruels/automation-dev/labs/error-handling/error_handling_intro.md

 ansible-playbook /home/ansible/lab-error-handling/report.yml
 ```

-If all went well, we can read the downloaded text file:
+If all went well, we can read the downloaded text file with `cat` or open it in VS Code:

 ```
 cat /home/ansible/lab-error-handling/transaction_list